IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo systemctl start apache2``

-Now, as explained on the certbot website we will use the apach2 service to received our signed SSL cert related to our reverse proxy domain.
-If you don't own one already now we need to buy a domain before proceeding.
+Now, as explained on the certbot website, we will use the apache2 service to request our signed SSL cert for the purchased domain.
+If you don't own one already this is the time to buy a domain before proceeding.

 The domain we purchase is important because this is where all of our tunneled traffic will be seen going to when passing through the network and firewall.
-Choose a generic or innocent domain name with a common top level domain like .com, .net, .io etc. (Firewalls with threat intelligence are known to block cheap/strange domains like .xyz)
+Choose a generic or innocent domain name with a common top level domain like .com, .net, .io etc. (Firewalls with threat intelligence are known to block cheap or uncommon domains like .xyz)

 If you are not familiar with how to purchase a domain through a registrar take the time out to research and get familiar with the process.
 It's pretty simple and domains can be purchase from a [registrar like this one](https://www.namecheap.com/domains/).

-The registrar should be able to host the dns records for the domain you purchased.
-Once you have a dns A record created and it's pointing to your reverse proxy server you are ready to receive your ssl cert using certbot.
+The registrar usually provide dns services which you will use for the domain you purchased.
+Once you have a **DNS A record** created and it's pointing to your reverse proxy server you are ready to receive your ssl cert using certbot.

 Certbot is a script that automates the SSL cert creation with LetsEncrypt.
-To see specific instructions depending on your reverse proxy servers operating system [visit here](https://certbot.eff.org/instructions)
+To see specific instructions, which may vary depending on your reverse proxy server's operating system, [visit here](https://certbot.eff.org/instructions)

 **Install Certbot**